Article published on 14 August 2019

 It was a great honour to attend and officially open Andy’s Adventure Playground in Bestwood Country Park, Nottinghamshire.
 Featuring the Proludic Origin range of equipment – it was very well attended and a real pleasure to see such a wonderful play area reopened to the public.

-The playground was initially built for Andy Maycock in 2002, a 16-year-old boy who was local to the area and died following a tragic road accident.
+The Nottinghamshire Adventure Playground was initially built for Andy Maycock in 2002.
+He was a 16-year-old boy who was local to the area and died following a tragic road accident.
 However, in recent times the play area had fallen into disrepair and drastically needed revamping.

 It’s amazing, it really is.
 There’s a wooden airplane that children can climb and play with.
 That was what Andrew was about; from six years old he was going to fly his airplane.
 It’s got slides, a zip wire, lots of climbing poles.
 There are three different sets of swings.
 There’s a seesaw.
 The children are going to absolutely love it.
 It was lovely when we first did it.
 This time, it’s so nice and different.
 There’s more there!